 Currently, the excellent Kenya auction system and coffee production in general is suffering a myriad problems, as is all of East Africa.
 Politically, Kenya, the former model of progress and African Independence, is in disarray.
 For now, the coffees are still of high quality but if the auction system does not continue to serve and benefit the small farmer co-ops, they will plant other crops instead, or replace the better cultivars (the excellent SL-28 and SL-34 selections) with the disease resistant, but poor quality, Ruiri 11 strain.

-I was in Kenya in March 2009, visiting farms, as well as the Nairobi auction house and the cupping rooms of Dorman's, a big coffee exporter.
+I was in Kenya, visiting farms, as well as the Nairobi auction house and the cupping rooms of a big coffee exporter.
 The entire auction operation is amazingly impressive - over 600 separate lots that are sampled and bid each week!
 Be sure to look for my travel commentary from my recent Kenya trip, plus a couple hundred new images.
 There are great pictures of the coffee auction house, where nearly all Kenyan coffees that reach the market are traded.
-I also went back later that same year, and have visited every year since, so check out our travelogues.
+I also went back later that season, and have visited every year since, so check out our travelogues.